lostzombie/AchillesScript/README.md

 Only the assignment of the variable is checked, the value is not checked.

-## ✔️Command Line Interface
+---

-Using menu items
+## 💻 Command Line Interface

-without warnings:
+Using menu items without warnings:

 Policies